 Profile block orders

 A profile block is a block order where volume can differ over the entire time span of the block.
-The minimum order duration is three hours in Nordic and Baltic regions and two hours in the UK.
+The minimum order duration is three hours in Nordic and Baltic regions, two in the UK and one in CWE.
 The start and stop time of a profile block order is defined by the user.
 Profile block orders can be linked and they may be curtailable (with same Minimum Acceptance Ratio applying for all periods).

 The volume weighted average price over the duration of the order is used to determine its acceptance.
 The price is compared with the block volume weighted average day-ahead price for the periods for which the block is defined.